nose art studios

 Confession time.
 I turn down social invitations from friends so I can hang out with my dogs at home . . . in sweatpants, of course.
 We hang out on the couch and watch TV and on nice days, you can find us outside enjoying the weather on our small acreage.
-With summer on the approach, we have hauled out their small kiddy pools and now often have happy, wet dogs running around.
+In the summer, we haul out the kiddy pools!
+Last year we upgraded to a small livestock tank.

 My dogs are my world.
 Ask anyone who knows me and they'll tell you it's true.
 I am that dog owner who is constantly having to back-up and delete photos off my phone.
 (But he's soooooo cute when he's sleeping!)
 My dogs (past and present) are the reasons I started photography and have always been in inspirations.
 My love of rescuing and giving a paw up to those who find themselves homeless has led me to donate my services to animal control facilities, shelters, and rescues around Iowa.
 Helping animals find their homes through the power of photography continues to motivate me to improve my craft and save lives.